 Jesus, I’ve tried living on my own up until now, and I’ve done wrong things that caused pain for me and for others.
 I realize that I need You.
 Thank You for taking the punishment I deserved.
 I ask You now to come into my life, take away my guilt, and make me into a new man/a new woman.

-Alyson Quinn is a writer and editor for Prison Fellowship.
+Alyson Quinn is the Senior Content Manager for Prison Fellowship.